Obsessive-Compulsive Disorder (OCD), once considered a type of anxiety disorder, is now considered a unique condition.

 Neurons communicate through chemicals called neurotransmitters that stimulate the flow of information from one nerve cell to the next.
 At one time, it was thought that the low levels of serotonin neurotransmitters were responsible for the development of OCD.

-Now, however, scientists believe that OCD arises from problems in the brain pathways that link the areas that deal with judgment and planning to another area that filters messages that involve bodily movements.
+However, scientists believe that OCD arises from problems in the brain pathways that link the areas that deal with judgment and planning to another site that filters messages that involve bodily movements.

 In addition, there is evidence that OCD symptoms can sometimes pass from parent to child.
 This means that the biological vulnerability to develop OCD can sometimes be inherited.

-Studies have also found a link between a certain type of infection caused by Streptococcus bacteria and OCD.
-This infection, if it is recurrent and untreated, can lead to its development and other disorders in children.
+Studies have also found a link between a specific type of infection caused by Streptococcus bacteria and OCD.
+If it is recurrent and untreated, this infection can lead to its development and other disorders in children.

 There are environmental stressors that can trigger OCD in people with a tendency to develop the disease.
 Certain environmental factors can also cause a worsening of symptoms.